 In the new movie Ocean’s 8, premiering on June (what else?)
 8, a group of women band together to steal an expensive necklace from the Met Gala.
 We don’t know what jewelry will be at the actual Met ball every year, but we do know that there are some pretty expensive items at the Met itself.

 If we were planning a heist (and we’re totally, totally not 😉), here’s what we’d steal.

 #1 – William the Hippo

 If we really want to hit The Met where it hurts, we’d steal its beloved mascot.
-This blue baby was made in Egypt in the late nineteenth century and placed in a tomb to ensure the rebirth of its tomb-mate.
+This blue baby was made in Egypt and placed in a tomb to ensure the rebirth of its tomb-mate.

 In 1931, a British author published a story in a magazine called “Punch” about a family that owned a framed print of The Met’s hippo and discovered it might have mystical powers.